 If you’re a little more laid-back, make your way to the historic Hermosa Inn, which feels like an oasis in the truest sense of the word.
 Founded in the ‘30s by cowboy artist Alonzo “Lon” Megargee, inside you’ll find adobe buildings, garden paths bursting with flowers, and some pretty spectacular portraits of Western figures.
-Dine at LON's, a restaurant whose outdoor seating area is straight-up Eden-like, or—if you’re visiting with a group—book a private dinner inside their wine cellar, surrounded by 6,000 bottles.
+Dine at LON's, a restaurant whose outdoor seating area is straight-up Eden-like, or, if you’re visiting with a group, book a private dinner inside the wine cellar, surrounded by 6,000 bottles.
 (There’s also a Prohibition-era secret tunnel whose history the staff is more than happy to share.)
 While they don’t offer wellness treatments, the silence of the greenery-lined footpaths that lead to the cool casitas—each with skylights and fireplaces—might do for you in minutes what a spa takes hours to accomplish.

 Between Scottsdale and nearby Phoenix—which, despite how homogeneous they may look on a map, are separate cities whose itineraries just so happen to bleed into one another often—there are nearly as many museums, galleries, and art spaces as there are resorts.

 If you ask locals, it isn’t the resorts or shops—as new as many of them are—that tell the tale of a city growing in popularity.
-In Scottsdale, it’s the food scene that’s been exploding lately, bringing all kinds of award-winners and international spots out to the Sonoran.
+In Scottsdale, it’s the food scene that’s been exploding lately, bringing all kinds of award-winners and international spots to the Sonoran.

-In Kierland Commons, there’s also Zinc Bistro, a Parisian-style bistro serving traditional French dishes and desserts, and Postino Kierland, a very chilled-out spot with paninis, bruschetta boards, and wine, where you can fill your stomach to the brim without emptying your wallet.
+In Kierland Commons, there’s also Zinc Bistro, a Parisian-style bistro serving traditional French dishes and desserts, and Postino WineCafe, a very chilled-out spot with paninis, bruschetta boards, and wine, where you can fill your stomach to the brim without emptying your wallet.

 Bar hop through breweries, saloons, and speakeasies

-In Phoenix, hike Piestewa Peak Summit for a serious 2.1-mile challenge, or take a genuinely breezy .3 mile climb to Hole in the Rock, where you can hang out in the opening for a birds-eye view of the Arizona capital (and a pretty stellar photo opp, which admittedly results in regular crowds).
+In Phoenix, hike Piestewa Peak Summit for a serious 2.1-mile challenge, or take a genuinely breezy 0.3-mile climb to Hole in the Rock, where you can hang out in the opening for a birds-eye view of the Arizona capital (and a pretty stellar photo opp, which admittedly results in regular crowds).